dumlutimuralp/antrea-packet-walks/part_b/README.md

 This table is to classify the traffic by matching it on the ingress port and then setting the register NXM_NX_REG0[0..15] bits as following; "0" for tunnel, "1" for local gateway and "2" for local pod.

 The current flow came from backend1 pod interface which is the local pod hence it matches the <b>fifth</b> flow entry in the above output (which is highlighted).
 The first action in this flow entry is to set the register reg0[0..15] to "0x2" since the flow comes from a local pod.
-The second action in this flow entry is to hand over the flow to Table 10. (resubmit(,10)) Hence next stop is Table 10.
+The second action in this flow entry is to hand the flow over to Table 10 (resubmit(,10)).
+Hence next stop is Table 10.

 ## 6.2 Spoofguard Table #10